PlasmaPy/PlasmaPy/vision_statement.md

 stable public API that users are depending on for production code.

-All releases will be provided with release notes and change log entries, and a table will be provided that describes how stable the API is of PlasmaPy subpackages.
+All releases will be provided with release notes and change log entries, and a table will be provided that describes the stability of the public API for each PlasmaPy subpackage.

 ### Dependencies